neoforged/.github/primers/26.1/index.md

     - `rendertype_crumbling` no longer takes in `texCoord2` (lightmap)
     - `rendertype_entity_alpha`, `rendertype_entity_decal` merged into `entity.fsh` using a `DissolveMaskSampler`
     - `rendertype_item_entity_translucent_cull` -> `item`, not one-to-one
+- `com.mojang.blaze3d`
+    - `GLFWErrorCapture` - Captures errors during a GL process.
+    - `GLFWErrorScope` - A closable that defines the scope of the GL errors to capture.
 - `com.mojang.blaze3d.opengl`
+    - `GlProgram#BUILT_IN_UNIFORMS`, `INVALID_PROGRAM` are now final
+    - `GlBackend` - A GPU backend for OpenGL.
     - `GlCommandEncoder` now implements `CommandEncoderBackend` instead of `CommandEncoder`, the class now package-private
         - `getDevice` is removed
     - `GlConst#toGl` now takes in a `CompareOp` instead of the `DepthTestFunction`
     - `GlDevice` now implements `GpuDeviceBackend` instead of `GpuDevice`, the class now package-private
+        - The constructor now takes in a `GpuDebugOptions` containing the log level, whether to use synchronous logs, and whether to use debug labels instead of those parameters being passed in directly
     - `GlRenderPass` now implements `RenderPassBackend` instead of `RenderPass`, the class now package-private
         - The constructor now takes in the `GlDevice`
     - `GlStateManager#_colorMask` now takes in a singe `int` for the color mask instead of four `boolean`s
 - `com.mojang.blaze3d.platform`
+    - `ClientShutdownWatchdog` now takes in the `Minecraft` instance
     - `DebugMemoryUntracker#untrack` is removed
     - `GLX#make(T, Consumer)` is removed
+    - `NativeImage`
-    - `NativeImage#computeTransparency` - Returns whether there is at least one transparent or translucent pixel in the image.
+        - `computeTransparency` - Returns whether there is at least one transparent or translucent pixel in the image.
+        - `isClosed` - Whether the image is closed or deallocated.
     - `Transparency` - An object of whether some image has a translucent and/or transparent pixel.
-    - `Window` now takes in a list of `GpuBackend`s, the default `ShaderSource`, and the `GpuDebugOptions` instead of the `ScreenManager`
+    - `Window` now takes the `GpuBackend` instead of the `ScreenManager`
+        - `createGlfwWindow` - Directly creates the GLFW window with the provided settings.
+        - `updateDisplay` -> `updateFullscreenIfChanged`, not one-to-one
+        - `isResized`, `resetIsResized` - Handles whether the window has been resized.
+        - `backend` - Returns the `GpuBackend`.
+        - `$WindowInitFailed` constructor is now `public` from `private`
+    - `WindowEventHandler#resizeDisplay` -> `resizeGui`
 - `com.mojang.blaze3d.pipeline`
     - `ColorTargetState` - A record containing the blend function and mask for the color.
     - `DepthStencilState` - A record containing the data for the depth stencil.